 - 1 cup blanched almond meal

 - ½ cup desiccated coconut organic

 - 4 tablespoon rum

 - desiccated coconut or cacao powder for rolling

 - Remove seeds from medjool dates and place in a high powered food processor.

 - Add all remaining ingredients to the food processor and blend on high until very well combined.
 Continue to blend until mixture clumps together into a ball as it goes around the drum of the food processor.

-- Take a spoonful of mixture, roll into a ball and then roll ball in shredded coconut.
+- Take a spoonful of mixture, roll into a ball and then roll ball in desiccated coconut or cacao powder.
 Continue until all of the mixture has been rolled into balls.

-- Store in the fridge until ready to eat.
+- Store in the fridge for up to 2 weeks.
 These rum balls freeze well if wanting to make in advance.
-Freeze for 1-2 weeks.
+Freeze for up to 6 months.